pan-dora/apix-image-services/acrepo-idiomatic-pgsql/README.md

     password=

-By editing this file, any currently running routes will be immediately redeployed with the new values.
+By editing this file, this service will be immediately redeployed with the new values.

 For more help see the [Apache Camel](http://camel.apache.org/) documentation